verifyas/tokensale-contract/README.md

 ### Tokensale Details

 The tokensale consists of a pre-sale as well as a public sale.
-The pre-sale begins 1 day before the public sale, and is available only to specific ETH addresses up to a specific ETH contribution limit.
-We will provide you with a list of this data -- there will be about 500 addresses (and amounts) in total.
+The pre-sale begins 1 day before the public sale, and is available only to specific ETH addresses up to a specific ETH contribution limit -- there is a list of about 500 addresses (and amounts) in total.

 #### Tokensale attributes: